- How Do You Treat Addiction?

 Seeking treatment is generally one of the first steps in the healing process.
 Once treatment is established, it is common to have a therapy regimen in line to guide your success.
 There are many options that you can seek when it comes to therapy; some common drug addiction therapies are listed below.

 Typically cognitive behavioral therapy involves helping you find ways to cope with cravings, prevent relapse, and to provide useful options when on your own.
 Behavioral therapy is performed by a psychologist or psychiatrist, and typically it is performed in a family, group, or individual session.
-This type of therapy is often considered to be quite effective as it allows the individual to use the tools given in therapy to make healthy choices throughout the recovery process.
+This type of therapy sometimes called dual diagnosis, is often considered to be quite effective as it allows the individual to use the tools given in therapy to make healthy choices throughout the recovery process.

 Another therapy option that may be used in drug addiction treatment is biofeedback therapy.
 This type of therapy is performed by placing electrodes on an individual’s body and analyzing his or her brain patterns.
 This therapy option is effective because it allows for feedback to be provided to the individual so that the root of the addiction can be better understood.